NilsErlanson/Project-PD-APD-classifcation/README.md

 ## create_dataset.py
  To run the create_dataset script one needs to have data sorted in a folder with the ecat files and corresponding csv file.
-Where the name of the ecat folders are the same as the csv files.
+Where the name of the ecat folders are the same as the ID in the csv files.
  ![](https://github.com/NilsErlanson/Project-Alz-Dectetion/blob/master/csv.png )